francosparn/django-task-app/README.md

 **HTML**, **CSS** and **Bootstrap v5.2** were used for the structure and design of the application.

-This site is 100% adaptable to all types of devices (computers, mobile phones and tablets).

 ## Project run

 To run this project you will need to have **Python** installed on your computer.
 The first thing we will do is download the project and open it in our preferred editor.
 Although not required, it is recommended that you create a **virtual environment** to store your project dependencies separately.